 See Figure 1.
 Vehicle off: Press the trigger switch (1) to display the accumulated mileage in the odometer.

-Hold trigger switch to turn on accessory mode.
-Vehicle in accessory/ignition mode: Press the trigger switch to cycle through the odometer functions.
-Refer to Table 1.
+Vehicle in accessory/ignition mode: Press the trigger switch to cycle through the odometer functions Refer to Table 1.

 High Beam

 See Figure 1.
 Press the high beam switch (2) to activate the high beam.
 The (blue) high beam indicator lamp is lit when the high beam is on.
 Refer to Table 1.